-Analytical procedures involved ANCOVA testing.
-This inferential statistical analysis is used to test the research hypothesis.
-The data to be analyzed in this study are the results of the pre-test (students' initial abilities) as accompanying variables or covariates and the results of the post-test (students' social skills and self-confidence) as dependent variables.
+Analytical procedures involved ANCOVA testing, This inferential statistical analysis is used to test the research hypothesis.
+The data to be analyzed in this study are the results of the Pre-Test (students' initial abilities) as accompanying variables or covariates and the results of the Post-Test (students' social skills and self-confidence) as dependent variables.
 ANCOVA is a combination of regression with variance analysis used as a statistical control technique.
 Before ANCOVA, the research data's normality and homogeneity assumptions were verified through Shapiro-Wilk and Levene tests.
-Quade's Rank Analysis of Covariance was employed when the data failed to meet normality or homogeneity assumptions.
-Data analysis was executed using IBM Statistics 24 software, at the significance level of 5%.
+Quade's Rank Analysis of Covariance would be employed if the data fails to meet normality or homogeneity assumptions.
+Data analysis was executed using IBM Statistics 24 software, with a significance level set at 5%.